 - Ongoing pain for more than 6 weeks

 Do you have any questions about Back Pain Management?
 Would you like to schedule an appointment with the best pain doctors?
-Please contact our center for a consultation with our physicians located in Downtown Brooklyn or Lower Manhattan.
+Please contact our center for a consultation with our back pain doctors located in Downtown Brooklyn or Lower Manhattan.